thomasgolda/thomasgolda.github.io/_pages/about.md

 ======
 Based on these general interests, I’m working in three main fields that are listed below.
 I try to develop and apply machine learning methods in order to tackle all those tasks.

-You are a student in Computer Science, Mathematics, Electrical Engineering, Physics or other related fields looking for a research topic for your thesis?
+**Tip**: _You are a student in Computer Science, Mathematics, Electrical Engineering, Physics or other related fields looking for a research topic for your thesis?
 You are motivated to work on challenging and interesting tasks?
-Feel free to contact me.
+Feel free to contact me._
 {: .notice}

 Anomaly Detection